plant-tw/PlantsData/docs/README.md

 # Document for Identified Plant

 Use in-app webview to load [https://plant-tw.github.io/PlantsData/](https://plant-tw.github.io/PlantsData/).
-After on-device inference, run `evaluateJavascript()` of the webview, with code below:
+After each on-device inference, run `evaluateJavascript()` of the webview, with code below:

 ```
 doc.show(${label_of_identified_plant});
 ```
-That only shows name and description, with great performace that keeps up with on-device inference.
+That only shows name and description, with great performace that keeps up with each on-device inference.

-To load images, run with this:
+To load images, stop run `doc.show()` and run code below once instead:

 ```
 doc.loadImages();